Florida has most lead pipes in U.S., EPA survey finds

 Lead can cause brain damage and the EPA says no amount is safe for children’s bodies.
 The Biden administration has set a goal to remove all of the country's lead water pipes.
 The $15 billion from the infrastructure law for lead pipe work will significantly help, but it won't be enough, to solve the problem.

-“Every community deserves access to safe, clean drinking water,” said EPA Administrator Michael Regan.
+“Every community deserves access to safe, clean drinking water,” said EPA Administrator Michael Regan who was in Illinois for the announcement.
 “Thanks to President Biden’s infrastructure investments, we have an unprecedented opportunity to revitalize America’s drinking water systems, support the Biden-Harris administration's goal of removing 100% of lead pipes across our country, and protect communities from PFAS pollution."

 The EPA recently proposed drinking water limits for PFAS, or per- and polyfluoroalkyl substances often called “forever chemicals,” in a push that the agency said will save lives and reduce illness but will require many water providers to install costly treatment systems.